500,000 Euro raised for old growth forest protection

 Close links to the OGF Protection Strategy for Europe

-The FZS project will be closely linked with the wider Old Growth Forest Protection Strategy currently being circulated by Wild Europe.
+The program to be undertaken by FZS will be closely linked with the wider Old Growth Forest Protection Strategy produced by Wild Europe.

 Footnote: Wild Europe’s current constitution precludes the holding of contracts, in line with our key operating principle agreed with our partners, to support rather than compete with them.